How to Make Wire Names

 Save yourself the aggravation and use the pliers 🙂

-Plan your moves to avoid doubling back on any of your lines where possible.
+Plan your moves to avoid doubling back on your lines where possible.
 If you do, it will still look great; it’s just more difficult to work with at such a small size.

 When you reach the end of the name, you’re done!
 Just clip the end of the wire to release it from the spool.